Omycron83/Notes/ML/Neural Network.md

 ### Weight Initialization:
 The goal of a neural network is to find the optimal weight matrices to minimize the loss function.
 This, however, begs the question of how to initialize the weights initally.
-The intuitive approach, i.e. initializing all entries to some constant value, doesn't work as there exists a symmetry between neurons: in backpropagation, each neuron has the same inputs, and its value is **only** determined by the
+The intuitive approach, i.e. initializing all entries to some constant value, doesn't work as there exists a symmetry between neurons: in backpropagation, each neuron has the same inputs, and its value is thus **only** determined by the entries in the weight matrix.
+Therefore, with the same weights, all neurons in each layer would have the same output.
+And this would not change with backpropagation.

+Thus, the weights ought to be initialized randomly.
+Usually, values sampled uniformly from $[0; 1]$ are fine in practice.
+However, there are optimal ways with regards to convergence to initialized weights depending on the activation function applied at this layer.

 ### Activation Functions:
-There are a number of widely used activation functions, which also all have a
+There are a number of widely used activation functions, which also all have an optimal weight initialization procedure:

+#### Sigmoid:
+The sigmoid function

+##### Notes On Implementation:

+##### Derivative:

+#####
 ## Forward-propagation:
 In forward propagation, the output can be produced from the input in the following sequence:
 $L_{n + 1} =  f_{n + 1} (L_{n} \cdot \theta_{n + 1})$